Soroushsrd/Catalyst/README.md

 # C Language Compiler

-A simple compiler written in Rust that translates C language into x86-64 assembly code.
-This project demonstrates the fundamental phases of compilation: lexical analysis, parsing, and code generation.
+A simple compiler written in Rust that uses LLVM to compile C code.

 ## Features